jbasen/Crestron-Shelly/README.md

 v1 of the driver has now been added to this GitHub.
 The new version
 supports:
 Shelly devies that include one, or more relays

-Shelly devices that include one, or more switch inputs Shelly PM devices that monitor power consumed by connected appliances Shelly EM devices that monitor energy usage
+Shelly devices that include one, or more switch inputs

+Shelly PM devices that monitor power consumed by connected appliances

+Shelly EM devices that monitor energy usage

 Shelly Cover devices

 Shelly Dimmer devices

 Shelly RGB devices

-Shelly H&T devicesShelly Flood Gen 4 and other Gen 2+ devices that generate an alarm output Shelly Smart Water Valve
+Shelly H&T devicesShelly Flood Gen 4 and other Gen 2+ devices that generate an alarm output

+Shelly Smart Water Valve

 Shelly Irrigation Controller

 BLU Wall Switch 4

 BLU RC Button 4 US ZB

 BLU H&T Display ZB

 BLU TRV

 BLU H&T

-BLU Button,
+BLU Button

 BLU Door/Window Sensor

 BLU Weather Station

 Unlike the original driver, the new driver's modules are designed to be building